Global stability of vacuum for the relativistic Vlasov-Maxwell-Boltzmann system: Introduction

-In this subsection, we address the technical challenges for the relativistic Boltzmann collision operator, specifically focusing on the lack of a standard chain rule, the construction of weight functions, and the selection of the collision index. \paragraph{1: Chain rule for the relativistic Boltzmann operator.} A central challenge in this analysis stems from a fundamental structural difference between the relativistic and classical theories.
-In the classical setting, it is well known that the Boltzmann operator $Q(f, f)$ satisfies a Leibniz-type rule with respect to velocity derivatives:
+A central challenge in this analysis stems from a fundamental structural difference between the relativistic and classical theories.
+In the classical setting, it is well known that the classical (non-relativistic) Boltzmann operator $Q(f, f)$ satisfies a Leibniz-type rule with respect to velocity derivatives:

 This property is a direct consequence of the collision kernel's structure.
-For classical kernels of the form $|v-v_*|^n$, the following translational symmetry holds: $\partial_{v_i} ( |v - v_*|^n ) = - \partial_{v_{i,*}} ( |v - v_*|^n )$.
+For the kernel of classical Boltzmann operator, which is of the form $|v-v_*|^n$, the following translational symmetry holds: $\partial_{v_i} ( |v - v_*|^n ) = - \partial_{v_{i,*}} ( |v - v_*|^n )$.
 This symmetry is essential for distributing velocity derivatives across the arguments of the bilinear operator via integration by parts.

 However, this property does not generalize to the relativistic collision kernel.
 The lack of such symmetry prevents the derivative from commuting with the operator in a straightforward manner.
-This failure of the standard chain rule has historically restricted the study of the relativistic Boltzmann equation, with most existing literature focusing on the $H^k_x L^2_v$ or $L^2 \cap L^\infty$ frameworks.
+This failure of the standard chain rule has historically restricted the study of the relativistic Boltzmann equation, with most existing literature focusing on the $H^k_x L^2_v$ or $L^2 \cap L^\infty$ frameworks, making \Cref{thm:chainrule} necessary.

-In this paper, by utilizing the relativistic Carleman representation (Lemma \ref{lem:Carleman}) established in \cite{jang2022asymptotic}, we overcome this obstruction.
-We prove that the relativistic Boltzmann operator satisfies the following modified chain rule: as well as for any smooth functions $f$ and $h$.
-We provide the complete proofs for these identities in \Cref{sec:proofchainrule}.
+In this paper, by utilizing the relativistic Carleman representation (Lemma \ref{lem:Carleman}) established in \cite{jang2022asymptotic}, we overcome this obstruction and obtain the chain rule \Cref{thm:chainrule}.
+Moreover, for any smooth functions $h, f$, we also proved the following identity

 The two chain rules imply that the relativistic Boltzmann operator is compatible with the vector field method, which strengthen the validity of our proof.
-Specifically, the following commutation identities hold:
+Specifically, from \Cref{thm:chainrule} and \eqref{eq:CarlemanH2}, the following commutation identities hold